supratikchatterjee16/academia/tech/computer_science/loss_functions/README.md

 A comparison between L1 and L2 loss yields the following results:

-    L1 loss is more robust than its counterpart.
+    L1 loss is more robust than its L2 loss.

 On taking a closer look at the formulas, one can observe that if the difference between the predicted and the actual value is high, L2 loss magnifies the effect when compared to L1.
 Since L2 succumbs to outliers, L1 loss function is the more robust loss function.